-A set of traditional "woody" style Lacrosse sticks designed & finished by Mohawk Nation artist Yonenyà:kenht Jesse Brant, and shared in yellow 10kt gold.
+A collection of traditional "woody" style Lacrosse sticks designed & finished by Mohawk Nation artist Yonenyà:kenht Jesse Brant.

 The Haudenosaunee People are widely credited as the inventors of the game of Lacrosse; however they often say the game was received as a Gift from our first ancestors in the Skyworld.
 In the Haudenosaunee Creation Story, the Skywomen falls through a large hole in the Skyworld and plummets to the Waterworld below.
 In one account of the story a lacrosse player shape shifts into a comet and travels alongside Skywoman.
 Realizing he doesn't have the power to stop her from falling, he instead gifts her with tools she needs to survive; a corn pounder, and his own medicine lacrosse stick.
 Lacrosse is a medicine game in both the Skyworld and here on Turtle Island and is played to lift the minds of the people and was used traditionally to resolve issues to avoid war.